 These are small pink or red patches often found on a baby's eyelids, between the eyes, upper lip, and back of the neck.
 The name comes from the marks on the back of the neck where, as the myth goes, a stork may have picked up the baby.
 They are caused by a concentration of immature blood vessels and may be the most visible when the baby is crying.
 Most of these fade and disappear completely.

-Mongolian spots are blue or purple-colored splotches on the baby's lower back and buttocks.
-African-American, Asian, and Indian babies have Mongolian spots, but they occur in dark-skinned babies of all races.
+Congenital dermal melanocytosis are areas of blue or purple-colored, typically on the baby's lower back and buttocks.
+These can occur in dark-skinned babies of all races.
 The spots are caused by a concentration of pigmented cells.
 They usually disappear in the first 4 years of life.

 This is a bright or dark red, raised or swollen, bumpy area that looks like a strawberry.
 Hemangiomas are formed by a concentration of tiny, immature blood vessels.
 Most of these occur on the head.
 They may not appear at birth, but often develop in the first 2 months.
 Strawberry hemangiomas are more common in premature babies and in girls.
 These birthmarks often grow in size for several months, and then gradually begin to fade.
 Nearly all strawberry hemangiomas completely disappear by 9 years of age.